volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 };
 ```

-Note that the initial value, passed to the hook is **null** (we can also omit it, so the value is **undefined**), since the reference is not set until the content is rendered.
+Note that the initial value passed to the hook is **null** (we can also omit it so that the value is **undefined**), since the reference is not set until the content is rendered.

 To assign a reference to an element, a special attribute **ref** is used.

-Having an access to the DOM element allows us to do a lot of useful things, like get width and height of the element, focus it on the initial render, etc.
+By accessing the element DOM we can do many useful things, such as get the width and height of the element, focus it when it is first rendered, etc.

 #### \#1 - Get Width And Height Of a DOM Node

-In some cases, we need to grab the dimensions of an element, which may be required for some further calculations and we can easily do it:
+In some cases we need to find out the dimensions of an element, which are needed for some further calculations, and we can easily do that:

 ```jsx
 import React, { useRef, useEffect } from "react";